TrueWinter/nodeupload/README.md

 ![UsageGIF](https://i.imgur.com/bZqbH0t.png)

+Some file extensions are blacklisted by default.
+These are...
+- .exe
+- .html
+- .bat
+- .cmd

 ### Admin Tools

 There are also some admin tools (currently, deleting files and temporary files).
 These require an admin token which you get from answering `true` to the `Admin` question when running `createUser.js`.